-Knowing the brew ratio is useful for measuring and describing espresso extractions.
+Knowing your espresso’s brew ratio is useful for measuring and describing extractions.
 But how can you use it to improve your espresso?

 Sapoon Sapoon in Seoul, South Korea.
 Credit: Dalla Corte

-It’s your job, as a barista or café owner, to work out the best brew ratio for your menu.
-It’s not always easy: it will vary according to the coffee, your customer’s preferences, and more.
+It’s your job, as a barista or café owner, to work out a brew ratio for your menu.
+However, it’s not always easy: it will vary according to the coffee, your customer’s preferences, and more.